-How to Pose for Pictures and ALWAYS Look Good: 10 Tricks Every Girl Should Know
+How to Pose for Pictures So You Never Fear Being Tagged Again

 All of us have occasionally fallen victim to the scourge known as the unflattering photo—and in our current social media-obsessed world, not knowing how to pose for pictures simply isn’t an option.
 Even if we’re completely satisfied with the way we look in the mirror, a truly bad picture can harness a power so strong that we often find ourselves miserable for days.
-Figuring out all of our best poses and angles can be a lifesaver.
+It might make us shelf an outfit we had originally loved or swear off a particular hairstyle because we think it’s “unflattering.”
+But that’s not the real issue.
+What you really need is to learn your best poses and angles.

-That said—in the interest of never taking a shitty photo again—here’s a quick tutorial on how to pose for pictures, with 10 tricks every girl should know.
+In the interest of never taking a shitty photo again, here’s a quick tutorial on how to pose for pictures, with 10 tricks every girl should know.

-1. Use your tongue
+1. Use Your Tongue

 This is one of best tricks out there—and the weirdest.
 It might feel strange, but by pressing your tongue on the roof of your mouth while smiling is an effective way to help avoid the dreaded double chin, as it elongates your neck and your jawline.
 We’ve tried it, and it works!
 It also works for Heidi Klum and Renee Zellweger, who are fans of this trick.

-2. Angle your face
+2. Angle Your Face

 Unless you’re being snapped by a professional portrait photographer, it’s key to avoid direct head-on shots.
 Why?
 Because there’ll be an absence of shadows, which could make your face look wider, larger, or slightly discolored.
 Instead, stand slightly sideways and tilt your chin a little bit upward or a tad downward.
 From there, be sure to look at something just above your natural line of sight.